thebuildcraft/RemotePlayerWaypointsForXaero/README.md

 The mod is originally based on [RemotePlayers](https://github.com/ewpratten/remoteplayers) from ewpratten.

-_This mod is not officially affiliated with Dynmap, Squaremap or Xaero in any way._
+_This mod is not officially affiliated with Dynmap, Squaremap, Bluemap or Xaero in any way._